mikgroup/bpt_paper/README.md

 Author of this demo: [Suma Anand](https://people.eecs.berkeley.edu/~sanand/), sanand@berkeley.edu

 ## Instructions

+### Method 1: Google Colab (recommended!)
 To run this notebook in Google Colab, click on the "Open in Colab" icon and run all the cells.

+### Method 2: Clone and install conda environment
+This method requires having conda installed.
-Otherwise, clone the repo, install the conda environment and launch Jupyter Lab:
+To run the notebook locally, clone the repo, install the conda environment and launch Jupyter Lab:

 ```
 git clone https://github.com/mikgroup/bpt_paper.git